rdentato/try/README.md

 ### Throwing exceptions.

 ```
-  throw(exc [, id])   Throws an exception (a positive integer).
-                      An optional "identifier" (an integer between -16384 and
+  throw(exc [, err])  Throws an exception (a positive integer between 1 and 65535).
+                      The value specified by `err`, if greater than 0, will be
-                      16383) can be specified to provide additional info.
+                      assigned to `errno`.
+This can be useful to specify further
+                      information about the exception.

   rethrow()           Only usable in a catch block to throw the same exception.